 What happens during this process is that first, the body will use the calories you have recently consumed that are present withing the digestive tract or were recently stored and glycogen reserved in muscle tissue and liver cells, will then go on to use your fat stores as a back-up method.
 This process means that you are operating in a normal “fed state”, which leads to the secretion of insulin, which is one of the two most important regulators of fuel metabolism.
 Or to put it in a more easy way: It helps regulating your hunger hormones.

-But once the body begins to detect that it’s experiencing starvation mode, due to low calorie intake, lean tissue and muscle fibres can be used as energy source instead of stores fat or glycogen.
+Once the body begins to detect that it’s experiencing starvation mode, due to low calorie intake, lean tissue and muscle fibres can be used as energy source instead of stores fat or glycogen.
 In order to make sure to have enough fuel to survive off, the body will also sacrifice amino acids (proteins) from hard earned muscle tissue, leaving you with a slowed down metabolic rate and a harder time keeping wight off long term.
 On top of that all, it will increase your cravings for processed and fatty foods.
-Not exactly what we want as we work so hard getting our 6 pack ready
+Not exactly what we want as we work so hard getting our 6 pack ready, right?

 So, what can we do to avoid starvation mode?